iissh/iisshwebsite.github.io/README.md

 ## Notable Features
 ### Project Showcase
-Checkout some of my projects!
+Check out some of my projects!
 This section will be updated as I create more and more projects to share with you all!
 <p align="center">
 <img src="readme-imgs/projects_showcase.gif">
 </p>